FailAcademy/learning/wdp-vancouver/_slides/week-02/04-intro-to-jquery.md

 # What Is the DOM?

-The a visual representation of the DOM for this page would look something like this:
+The visual representation of the DOM for this page would look something like this:

 .inline-images[
 ![DOM diagram](/public/img/slide-assets/dom-diagram.svg)